brenner-tobias/addon-cloudflared/cloudflared/DOCS.md

 ## Domain name and Cloudflare set up

-To use this plugin, you need a domain name that is using Cloudflare for its DNS entries.
+To use this add-on, you need a domain name that is using Cloudflare for its DNS entries.

 ### Domain name